-6 SIGNIFICANT ACCOUNTING POLICIES
+5 SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except of change referred to in note 5.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

-6.1 Property, plant and equipment
+5.1 Property, plant and equipment

-6.1.1 Operating fixed assets
+5.1.1 Operating fixed assets

 Operating fixed assets are measured at cost less accumulated depreciation and accumulated impairment losses with the exception of freehold land, which is stated at revalued amount, and buildings on freehold land, plant and machinery, electric installation, laboratory equipment and fire fighting equipment which are carried at revalued amounts less accumulated depreciation.
 Cost comprises purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates, and includes other costs directly attributable to the acquisition or construction, erection and installation.